On limiting distribution of U-statistics based on associated random variables: Asymptotic distribution of U-statistics

 \parindent{24pt}

-The main results of this section, Theorems $3.3$ and $3.4$ give a central limit theorem for U-statistics with kernels of degree 2 based on a sequence of stationary associated random variables.
-For Theorem $3.3$, we assume the kernel is monotonic, while for Theorem $3.4$ the kernel is assumed to be non-monotonic.
-The extension of these theorems to U-statistics with kernels of a general finite degree $k$ are also discussed.
+The main result of this section, Theorem $\ref{theorem1chap1}$, gives a central limit theorem for non-degenerate U-statistics with differentiable kernels of degree 2 based on $\{X_n, n \ge 1\}$.
+The extension of this theorem to U-statistics with kernels of a general finite degree $k > 2$ is also discussed.
+Before proceeding to the proof of the main theorem, we discuss the following lemma.